 Information for Faculty

 The library maintains a Course Reserve section behind the desk on the main level.
 Items are arranged by course code.
 In addition to personal copies provided by the instructor, Library materials of any kind may be reserved: circulating books, reference books, DVDs, etc. Typically, Reserve items can be used within the Library only, but the instructor may specify another loan period if needed.
 Please contact Ann Dyer, Research & Instruction Librarian at (207) 326-2264.

 Placing Items on Reserve

 To ensure that your Reserve items will be processed and available by the start of classes, it is helpful if items to be placed on Reserve are provided well before the beginning of the semester.
 Please clearly indicate the appropriate course code(s) for each item you would like to place on Reserve.

 In the interest of space, materials are removed at the end of each semester unless the instructor requests that they remain on Reserve for the following semester.
-At the end of each semester, the Access & Collection Services Librarian will contact faculty members with Reserve materials to ask which, if any, should remain for the next term.
+At the end of each semester, the Research & Instruction Librarian will contact faculty members with Reserve materials to ask which, if any, should remain for the next term.
 If there is no response, it will be assumed that all items are to be removed and any personal items will be returned to the instructor.

 Although we work to assure the security of all items in the library, faculty members placing their own materials on Reserve do so at their own risk.
 It is recommended that you clearly mark your name on any personal items you would like to place on Reserve.
 For circulation and security purposes, personal items placed on Reserve will receive a barcode sticker and anti-theft device; if you are concerned about possible damage to your materials from this labeling, please consult a librarian before placing an item on Reserve.